 Graduate Programs in Education does not normally accept undergraduate courses for credit toward graduate degrees.

-Two (2) references are required to complete your application.
+Two (2) academic references are required.
 References will be asked to complete an online reference form.
 No hard copy letters of reference or documents will be accepted.

 Please see the Faculty of Graduate Studies' advice on finding references for your application.